NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_config.rst

 % $CODE_ROOT/mdtf --OUTPUT_DIR $HOME/dir_name [... other options...]
 Editing the configuration defaults.
 These are set in a commented JSON file in $CODE_ROOT/src/defaults.jsonc (which define the command-line options.)
 If you didn’t clone the git repo, you can edit this file directly.
 In the example, you’d find the entry containing “name”: “OUTPUT_DIR”, and change the line in that entry beginning with “default” to read “default”: “$HOME/dir_name”.
 Other lines in the entry shouldn’t be changed.
 If you cloned the git repo, you will have to be careful to not commit the changes to this file.
-A less fragile way to do this is to make the above changes to a copy of $CODE_ROOT/src/defaults.jsonc, and specify this when running the framework as
- % $CODE_ROOT/mdtf -f my_defaults.jsonc [... other options...]
+A less fragile way to do this is to make the above changes to a copy of $CODE_ROOT/src/defaults.jsonc, and specify this when running the framework as ``% $CODE_ROOT/mdtf -f my_defaults.jsonc [... other options...]``.
 Options set explicitly on the command line always override those set in a copied defaults file (set with -f above), if present, and options in that file override those in the framework’s defaults.jsonc.

 Paths that you should consider configuring are: